AndreaMaratova/New-York-Taxi-Analysis/README.md

 ## Problem definition
 Predict the average money spent on taxi rides for each region of New York given day and hour.

-This problem is a supervides regression problem.
-Supervised because we have the actual value of the value we are trying to predict and regression because what we are trying to predict is a continuous variable (as opposed to catgorical).
+This problem is a supervised regression problem.
+Supervised because we have the actual value of the value we are trying to predict and regression because what we are trying to predict is a continuous variable (as opposed to categorical).

 ## Data sources